29

 – Massimo

-Feb 12, 2016 at 21:36
+Commented Feb 12, 2016 at 21:36

 • @Massimo: While that does cover "attempted solutions", it may not be sufficient guidance for new folks to ensure that they provide a detailed description of their prior research efforts.
 It also appears to intentionally limit its scope to installation, configuration, or diagnostic questions.
 I think ANY question should show a reasonable level of independent solution-finding has already be done.
 We should help educate the new folks in how to ask good questions.
-Feb 13, 2016 at 17:07
+Commented Feb 13, 2016 at 17:07

 • 7